Our Curriculum Vision

 - Celebrating the learning at the end of each topic, where children demonstrate the knowledge they have gained

-- Sampling children's learning across the school, where they demonstrate learning
+- Sampling children's learning across the school

 - Pupil discussions with teachers and Senior Leaders about their learning